erivlis/erivlis/README.md

 - networkx-graphql
 - networkx-mermaid

-> I'd appreciate feedback if you tried using them.
+> I'd appreciate feedback if you have tried using them.

 <!--